irinaverse/Mathematics/README.md

 "Encoding Math into Python"

 - Mathematics - the science of structure, shape and order.
-Zero, one and many.
 - Nature follows the Fibonacci sequence, from seeds to galaxies, we recognize patterns.
 - Visual explanations and changing perspectives.
 - The Russian painter Wassily Kandinsky gives us an interesting view about geometry.